gorkthe134th/CaseppCompiler/README.md

 #### Break & Repeat Points

-For most control structures, the point a break or repeat jumps to is the beginning or end of the whole statement, respectively.<br>
+For most control structures, the point a break or repeat statement jumps to is the beginning or end of the whole statement, respectively.<br>
-Many of them also offer a way to insert code that can only be executed if the loop is not broken.<br>
+Many control structures also offer a way to insert code that can only be executed if the loop is not broken.<br>
 ```
 while x > 0 {
 	break 2; // break skips the else statement and jumps to "print x"